davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 likely that REE equilibrium was achieved in a reducing environment (Asimow and Blundy, personal communication) !!, or Eu was rapidly and differentially diffused into the Crystal Knob melt just prior to eruption.
-Evaluating these scenarios is more difficult due to the low Eu counts measured by ion-microprobe techniques.
+Discerning between these scenarios is difficult due to the low Eu counts measured by ion-microprobe techniques.

 Generalized LREE disequilibrium could be explained by